Breast Augmentation/Breast Implants/ Breast Enhancement /Boob Job

 Risks and Complications

-Since 2000, statistics show that a low number of silicone or saline implant recipients have experienced complications.Capsular contracture occurs if the capsule, or shell, around the implant begins to tighten and thicken.
+• Capsular contracture.
+This occurs if the capsule, or shell, around the implant begins to tighten and thicken.
 This will cause the breast to feel hard and appear unnatural.
-Preventing this can be best achieved by regular self-massage.
-Your surgeon will advise you on just how to do this.
-Should a problem arise, there are a number of ways to correct the issue.
+Preventing this can be best achieved by regular self-massage which will be advised by the surgeon.
 Sometimes removal of the capsule is required, or perhaps the implant may need to be replaced, however this is uncommon if you follow your surgeon’s directions.

+• Continual bleeding.
 Despite bleeding generally being minimal during the operation, there is a possibility that continual bleeding after surgery may result in a blood clot – which would need to be removed.
-This is uncommon and it is suggested you remain in Thailand for approximately 2 weeks for your surgeon to monitor your improvement after surgery.
+This is uncommon and it is suggested that a patient may remain in Thailand for approximately 2 weeks for the surgeon to monitor the improvement after surgery.

-Detecting breast cancer may be more difficult.
+• Detecting breast cancer may be more difficult.

-According to scientific research, women with breast implants are not at any increased risk of autoimmune or connective tissue diseases.
+According to scientific research, women with breast enhancement are not at any increased risk of autoimmune or connective tissue diseases.
 Although some patients have claimed of complications to their health due to ruptured silicone implants in the past, studies have not conclusively indicated that implants bring about increased risks of any rare diseases.

-Breast augmentation increases breast size which can enhance your self esteem and confidence.
+Breast augmentation increases breast size which can enhance your self-esteem and confidence.
 The procedure will leave you with a better figure and help to balance your body proportions.
-For many women, including those who may have undergone a mastectomy, child birth or weight loss, you will notice a magnificent improvement and initial scarring will gradually fade.
+For many women, including those who may have undergone a mastectomy, childbirth or weight loss, you will notice a magnificent improvement and initial scarring will gradually fade.

 In 2000, both Silicone and Saline implants were both approved by U.S. health officials.
-Implants manufactured by Inamed and Mentor – the two leading marketers of implants – were considered safe and effective for continued use.
+Implants manufactured by Silimed and Mentor – the two leading marketers of implants – were considered safe and effective for continued use.